-Fast-growing plants, Loniceras require regular pruning and training to maintain their appearance and strength.
-Climbing varieties, when fixed to a support, are highly prized for their abundant, colourful and fragrant blooms.
-Moreover, the evergreen Honeysuckle allows you to create beautiful decorative green screens all year round.
-As for shrubby Honeysuckles, some, when pruned into topiary, delight gardeners with an artistic soul, while others are ideal for hedges or ground cover on slopes.
-Depending on the type of plant or the desired result, pruning is done at different times and in different ways.
+A fast-growing plant, Loniceras require regular pruning and training to maintain their appearance and strength.
+The climbing species, attached to a support, are highly prized for their generous, colourful, and fragrant flowering.
+Moreover, the evergreen Honeysuckle allows you to create beautiful decorative screens all year round.
+As for the shrubby Honeysuckles, some, pruned into topiary, delight gardeners with an artistic soul, while others are ideal for hedges or as ground cover on slopes.
+Depending on the type of plant or the desired result, pruning is not done at the same time or in the same way.

 Discover our tips for pruning your climbing or shrubby Honeysuckle!